3 Material accounting policies and other explanatory information

 Long-term employee benefits

-Compensated absences which are allowed to be carried forward over a period in excess of 12 months after the end of the period in which the employee renders the related service are recognised as a liability at the present value of the defined benefit obligation as at the Balance Sheet date out of which the obligations are expected to be settled with actuarial valuations being carried out at each Balance Sheet date.
-Remeasurements, comprising of actuarial gains and losses are recognised immediately in the balance sheet with a corresponding debit or credit to statement of profit and loss in the period in which they occur.
-The obligation is measured on the basis of independent actuarial valuation using the projected unit credit method.
+Compensated absences which are allowed to be carried forward over a period in excess of 12 months after the end of the period in which the employee renders the related service are recognised as a liability measured on the basis of independent actuarial valuation using the projected unit credit method.
+Remeasurements, comprising of actuarial gains and losses, are recognised immediately in the balance sheet with a corresponding debit or credit to statement of profit and loss in the period in which they occur.

 3.10 Taxes on income